pmacdonald/test/README.md

 * a snapshot of the repository at that point, like a version number for the whole repository.

 ### Notes about committing changes
 * Once changes have been committed, they are safe.
-It is very hard (or unpossible) to break a repository.
+It is very hard (or impossible) to break a repository.
 Don't worry about making a mistake, it is always possible to go back to a previous state of the files.
 However uncommitted changes can be lost, so don't be afraid to commit!
 * Try to make each commit contain an single coherent change.
 If you have made several changes at once commit them separately.

 ### Branch